madebyaris/next-dashboard/README.md

 # Next.js Dashboard

 A modern, type-safe dashboard application built with Next.js 15+, featuring:
-- 🔐 Role-based authentication
+- 🔐 Role-based authentication with NextAuth.js
-- 📊 Dynamic dashboard widgets
+- 📊 Dynamic dashboard widgets with real-time data
-- 📝 CRUD operations with validation
+- 📝 Server-side CRUD operations with Zod validation
-- 🎨 Beautiful UI with Shadcn/ui
+- 🎨 Beautiful UI with Shadcn/ui and Tailwind
-- 🛠️ Builder pattern for flexible components
+- 🛠️ Resource-based architecture with builder pattern
+- 🚀 CLI tools for rapid development

 ## Documentation
 - [Instruction](instruction.md) About how this project is built and what you can expect from this project.